Kurt Kuhlmey: Career

 Kuhlmey began his career as a pilot at the age of 15, when he began flying gliders.
 In 1934 he joined the Luftwaffe, which trained him as a pilot.
 He was commissioned and transferred in 1936 to the 162nd dive bomber division in Schwerin, where he began flying Stukas.

 Kuhlmey was Staffelkapitän (squadron leader) of 1./Sturzkampfgeschwader 1 (StG 1) at the outbreak of war and participated in the German campaigns in Poland, Norway, France, and the Battle of Britain.
 He also took part in operations against Malta, including the 10 January 1941 Stuka attack on Illustrious.

 As part of I./StG 2 Kuhlmey participated in the invasion of the Soviet Union in June 1941.
 He served in North Africa, becoming Gruppenkommandeur (group commander) of II./StG 3 in April 1942.
 On 18 October 1943 he was promoted to Geschwaderkommodore (wing commander), Schlachtgeschwader 3 (SG 3).

 On 9 June 1944 the Soviet Union launched a major offensive on the Karelian Isthmus.
 The Soviet Army forced the Finns to abandon their defensive lines and on 20 June took Viipuri, the second largest city of Finland.
 As a reinforcement SG 3 was posted to Finland in June 1944, forming Gefechtsverband Kuhlmey (Detachment Kuhlmey) with Oberst Kuhlmey commanding a composite unit comprising elements of I./SG 3, I./SG 5, II./JG 54 and NAGr.1.

-Detachment Kuhlmey's actions in Finland during 16 June and 21 July 1944 was hugely influential in the final outcome of the offensive and of the Finnish Continuation War.
+Detachment Kuhlmey's actions in Finland during 16 June and 21 July 1944 was hugely influential in the outcome of the offensive and of the Finnish Continuation War.
 Together Finnish Air Force units and Detachment Kuhlmey made 1,020 bombing sorties against the Soviet troops and armour.
-The Soviets lost some 300 tanks, 120-280 aircraft and over 20,000 troops.
+The Soviets lost some 300 tanks, 120–280 aircraft and over 20,000 troops.
 As a result, the Soviet advance stalled, and ensuing peace talks led to a cease-fire between the Soviet Union and Finland on 4 September.
 Finland was therefore not invaded.

 Leaving SG 3 in December 1944, by March 1945 Oberst Kuhlmey was Geschwaderkommodore of SG 2 "Immelmann", and in the last weeks of the war was on the staff of the General der Schlachtflieger.